 Kitten/Puppy Initial Wellness Care

 If you’re the proud "pet parent" of a new puppy or kitten, we congratulate you on the latest addition to your family!
 We want to help your new companion down the road to wellness, and we believe that road begins with the first wellness exam.
-We recommend that you bring your puppy or kitten to Fox Animal Hospital in Evanston, IL, for their initial wellness exam within the first week of adoption.
+We recommend that you bring your puppy or kitten to Fox Animal Hospital for their initial wellness exam within the first week of adoption.
 This allows your pet to get familiar with a trip to the veterinarian and for us to meet your pet.

 During your pet’s first visit with us, we perform a comprehensive wellness exam, which includes an evaluation of their weight, skin/coat, and fecal sample (to test for internal parasites).
 We look for any abnormalities that may indicate an illness so we can treat them in their earliest stages and set up a plan for prevention.
 Based on our findings, we create a wellness profile to enable us to check your pet’s progress during future exams.

 We also use this first visit to discuss diet/nutrition, training, microchipping, spaying/neutering, pet insurance, and several other puppy/kitten topics to help you be the best possible pet owner.
 Please feel free to ask any additional questions about your pet’s care during this time.
 At the end of the visit, we send home a complimentary new puppy/kitten informational kit, a toy, and a free dose of heartworm prevention for puppies.

 We recommend that all puppies and kittens have a vaccine schedule established as soon as possible to protect them from viruses and diseases.
 After conducting your pet’s wellness exam, we can customize a protocol to meet their specific needs.
 Below is a list of a typical vaccine schedule for both puppies and kittens.